llama-swap

 - `aliases` to use familiar model names (e.g., "gpt-4o-mini")

-- `env` variables to pass custom environment to inference servers
+- `env` to pass custom environment variables to inference servers

 - `useModelName` to override model names sent to upstream servers